No sooner than spring has been sprung, than hedges, shrubs and bushes back gardens and yards suddenly start trying to take over.

 Of course, it’s a lot easier if your fingers are made of blades.

-Still, with practice and using the best hedge shears – you could well be enjoying similar creations in your own garden.
+Still, with practice and using good hedge shears – you could well be enjoying similar creations in your own garden.

 How do you use hedge shears?